This Policy was published and took effect on 20 August, 2018.

 How do we collect personal data?

 We collect most personal data directly from you.
 For example, we may collect your personal data when you apply for or use our products or services, visit our website, talk to us in person or on the phone, provide us with your business card, or commence employment with us.
 We also collect data from you electronically when you interact with us via email or our website.
 We may collect data about you from third parties, such as event organisers for marketing purposes, or other public domains such as social media, for example via LinkedIn.
+This could include identifiers which indirectly identify you that are provided by third party marketing services.

 In processing your personal data in connection with the purposes and uses set out in this policy, we may rely on one or more of the following legal bases, depending on the circumstances: